headwinds/headwinds/README.md

 I'm currently 3 years into life at [Lobaw Digital](https://loblawdigital.co/) learning all things eCommerce.

-In Jan of this year, I've transitioned from a frontend specialist to a full-stack generalist and DevOps manager.
+In January of 2022, I transitioned from a Frontend specialist to a Full-stack generalist and DevOps manager.
 My Gitlab graph definitely reflects that change.

 <img src="./gitlab.png" />